 Although it didn’t rain the whole time we held meetings there, the day after our meetings finished, the torrential rains began again.
 The following week we saw floods in Ghana reported on international television.
 Later on we received letters telling us how the church where we held our morning meetings had grown, expanded their building, and had sent out teams of committed young people in evangelism.
 Through that experience, God showed us a glimpse of what he is doing in a big way in the earth right now.

-Looking to Jesus: Journey into Renewal and Revival
+Condensed from Looking to Jesus: Journey into Renewal and Revival

-Biographical mission and revival
+Biographical Blogs on mission and revival

 Revival Blogs Links: